These 10 Startups Are Going to Improve Lives. Here’s Why.

 Run out of fuel?
 The Upp app will show you, on a map, the nearest place you can replace your hydrogen cell.
 Upp will be available in stores in the next few weeks.

-That’s Gliide.
+That’s Gliide [No Longer Available].
 If you’ve used Lyft or Uber, you’re probably familiar with the idea of hailing a ride from your cell phone.
 Gliide (still in private beta in London) takes that model, but adds flashy Tesla Model S electric cars to the mix.
 It’s basically a brash, flashy, conscience-soothing ride sharing app.

 Pillow Talk by Little Riot